-The NSCLC actively involved the community in the development of a community profile and community well-being assessment report.
-Open Houses were organized to share the progress of studies and learning, and to seek input from community members.
-Open Houses were convened in May 2014 to engage community members in discussion of the work involved in Phase 1 preliminary assessment studies and report on findings of work to date.
-CNSC staff made a presentation to the NSCLC in May 2014 as well.
+The CLC was actively involved in the development of a community profile and community wellbeing assessment report.
+Open houses were organized to share the progress of studies and learning, and to seek input from community members.
+Open houses were convened in Spring 2014 to engage community members in discussion of the work involved in Phase 1 studies.